Asan Beach Unit Closed Off a Section Due to Little Fire Ants

 Renovations have begun at the Asan Bay Overlook, including removal and replacement of panels at the Memorial Wall.
 To ensure visitor safety and provide space for equipment, sections of the site will be closed to the public through mid-July.
 More »

-Throughout January - The T. Stell Newman Visitor Center hosts spectacular exhibits that feature gripping stories and information about Guam's history, the Pacific Theater of World War II, and the beautiful natural resources of our island.
-Visitors can also watch a 10-minute movie in our theater and shop in the outstanding bookstore operated by Pacific Historic Parks, our non-profit partner that supports the park.
-The visitor center is open from 9 am - 4:30 pm daily and is located just outside Naval Base Guam main gate.
+Throughout January: The T. Stell Newman Visitor Center hosts spectacular exhibits and movies about the history and natural resources of Guam and an outstanding bookstore operated by Pacific Historic Parks, our supporting non-profit partner.
+The visitor center is open every day from9 am - 4:30 pmand is located just outside Naval Base Guam main gate.

 Did You Know?